ManageIQ/manageiq-documentation/_includes/provisioning-requests-keypairs.md

 4. If you want to use a public key, copy its contents into the **Public Key (optional)** field.

+    **Note**: You must have a public key value for the IBM POWER VS provider to create the key pair.
+    An error message is returned if you fail to add a public key value and can be viewed in **Settings > Tasks**.

 5. Select which cloud provider on which to create the key pair.
 The key pair will then be available for use by instances in that provider.